Online whiteboards

 6 Point a camera at a physical whiteboard

-Not very collaborative, but satisfyingly tactile.
-What is the apotheosis of whiteboards for video transmission?
+Not very collaborative but satisfyingly tactile.
+What is the best possible solution for whiteboards for video transmission?

 Candidate: Cristovao Cordeiro and Elisa Valkyria’s $100 Lightboard.